k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b>fsType</b></td>
         <td>string</td>
         <td>
-          Filesystem type to mount.
+          fsType is the filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
 TODO: how do we prevent errors in the filesystem from compromising the machine<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>lun</b></td>
         <td>integer</td>
         <td>
-          Optional: FC target lun number<br/>
+          lun is Optional: FC target lun number<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>